Advent calendar: Sellmer

-The Richard Sellmer publishing house received the license to print advent calendars in December 1945 in Stuttgart, from their American occupiers.
-The permission to print 50,000 calendars could be covered via paper from the French occupation zone.
-Richard Sellmer manufactured the stand-up calendar The little town Die kleine Stadt designed by Elisabeth Lörcher.
+The Richard Sellmer publishing house received the license to print advent calendars in December 1945 in Stuttgart, from the American occupation authorities.
+The permission to print 50,000 calendars was covered via paper from the French occupation zone.
+Richard Sellmer manufactured the stand-up calendar Die kleine Stadt ("The Little Town"), designed by Elisabeth Lörcher.
 He presented it at the Messe Frankfurt and was looking for US-customers.
 Even the first calendar was already designed in English and Swedish.
 The marketing focus on international sales was obvious from the start.
 Manuals in English and French were already added to the calendars "Alt-Stuttgart" since 1948.
-US soldiers coming home helped in spreading the calendars which led to Sellmer getting the Major order of 50,000 calendars by an aid organisation for epileptics.
+US soldiers coming home helped in spreading the calendars which led to Sellmer getting a major order of 50,000 calendars by an aid organisation for epileptics.
 After the magazine Newsweek showed a picture of Eisenhower's grandson on an Advent calendar in December 1953, demand rose massively.

-For 1954 the calendar White House was produced, showing the White House as the central design, surrounded by cowboys, prairie schooners and land yachts.
-This calendar was also specifically commissioned for the US market, just like the Fairy Tales calendar from the same year.
-Other producers started following the successful trend as well, and so the calendar Bastelhaus, or Children Workshop respectively, of Ulla Wittkuhn started showing two different designs for the 24th of December: a Christmas tree and Mary with child for the German children, a burning fireplace for the children of the US.
+For 1954 a calendar was produced, showing the White House as the central design, surrounded by cowboys, prairie schooners and land yachts.
+This calendar was also specifically commissioned for the US market, just like the "Fairy Tales" calendar from the same year.
+Other producers started following the successful trend as well, and so the calendar Bastelhaus or Children's Workshop, of Ulla Wittkuhn started showing two different designs for the 24th of December: a Christmas tree and Mary with child for the German children, a burning fireplace for the children of the US.

 Between 1946 and 1998 more than 230 various Advent calendars were produced by the Sellmer publishing company.
 Around 2010, it offered approximately 100 different motifs each year.
 Many of the calendars reflect the varying traditions of the countries for which they are produced.
-For instance, calendars for Switzerland leave out Saint Nicholas, angels in the U.S. have no wings and religious themes are preferred in the United Kingdom.
+For instance, calendars for Switzerland leave out Saint Nicholas; angels in the US have no wings and religious themes are preferred in the United Kingdom.

 Other publishers

 Other publishers also resumed production in 1946.
 For a few years, tear-off calendars were widespread, but by around 1950, they had largely been replaced by calendars with fold-out doors.
-The Ars Sacra publishing house in Munich produced carefully designed calendars full of small details, always focusing on religious themes.
+The Ars Sacra publishing house in Munich produced carefully designed calendars full of small details, naturally focusing on religious themes.
 Between 1954 and 1976, Gudrun Keussen was primarily responsible for designing the approximately 30 calendars produced by the publishing house.
 After the company was renamed arsEdition in 1980, the content shifted from religious themes to family-oriented ones.

 Calendars designed by East Germans, such as Kurt Brandes and Fritz Baumgarten, were among those printed by the Korsch publishing house in Munich, which was founded in 1951.
 The Korsch publishing house bought many of its designs from other publishers and still offers many of the older designs today.
 Korsch also put marketing strategies into practice just like the imprint of firm names.
 Korsch is one of the most important and most successful publishing houses of its kind.